Key Inclusion/Exclusion Criteria3

 While taking KRYSTEXXA, do not take any other uric acid-lowering drug, such as allopurinol or febuxostat (Uloric).
 Your doctor may give you medicine (colchicine and/or NSAIDs) to help with gout flares you may have while on KRYSTEXXA.
 In preparation for your KRYSTEXXA infusion, your doctor may also give you antihistamines and corticosteroids.2

-The most common side effects in people taking KRYSTEXXA with methotrexate (≥5% of patients) were gout flares, joint pain, COVID-19, nausea, and fatigue.
+In the clinical trial, the most common side effects in people taking KRYSTEXXA with methotrexate (≥5% of patients) were gout flares, joint pain, COVID-19, nausea, and fatigue.
 The most common side effects in people taking KRYSTEXXA alone were gout flares, infusion reactions, nausea, contusion or ecchymosis, nasopharyngitis, constipation, chest pain, anaphylaxis, and vomiting.
 This is not a complete list of all possible side effects.
 Tell your doctor or treatment team if you have any side effect that bothers you or that does not go away.2

 You’ll receive KRYSTEXXA in a healthcare setting where a doctor or nurse will watch you for any side effects or allergic reactions.
 If you have any side effects, your doctor may stop or slow the infusion and may give you medicine.
 You should seek medical care immediately if you experience any symptoms of an allergic reaction during or at any time after the infusion of KRYSTEXXA.2